Mesothelioma in Farmers and Agricultural Workers

 - Animal feed

 Farmers and agricultural workers handling contaminated vermiculite could be exposed to asbestos.
-Even those farms not actively using vermiculite may have some residual material in the soil from past use.
+Even farms not actively using vermiculite may have some residual material from past use in the soil.
 Stirring up the dust from this soil can cause exposure.

 - For decades the company mined vermiculite contaminated with asbestos and shipped it to processing plants around the country.